github/codeql/docs/language/learn-ql/introduction-to-ql.rst

 Introduction to the QL language
 ===============================

-QL is a powerful query language that is used to analyze code.
-Queries written in QL can be used to find errors and uncover variants of important security vulnerabilities.
-Visit Semmle's `security research page <https://lgtm.com/security>`__ to read about examples of vulnerabilities that we have recently found in open source projects using QL queries.
+QL is a powerful query language that can be used to analyze code.
+The queries, libraries, and tools used to analyze code are known as *TEST*.
+TEST queries can be used to find errors and uncover variants of important security vulnerabilities.
+Visit Semmle's `security research page <https://lgtm.com/security>`__ to read about examples of vulnerabilities that we have recently found in open source projects using TEST queries.

 QL is a logic programming language, so it is built up of logical formulas.
 QL uses common logical connectives (such as ``and``, ``or``, and ``not``), quantifiers (such as ``forall`` and ``exists``), and other important logical concepts such as predicates.